 - Have U.S. citizenship, permanent residency, U/T Visa or refugee status

-- Student must meet at least ONE of the following exemptions:
+- Students must meet at least ONE of the following exemptions:

 - Work an average of 20 hours/week or more